Maine has more than 6,000 lakes, 30,000 miles of rivers and streams, and 5,000 miles of coastline

 Good beer needs good, clean water.
 The average beer is more than 90 percent water, and the local water supply’s characteristics - such as pH, mineral content, and purity, are central to the quality of each brew.

-Maine has some of the cleanest water in the country, which gives brewers a blank canvass to brew their beers.
+Maine has some of the cleanest water in the country, which gives brewers a blank canvas to brew their beers.
 This leads not only to outstanding quality and taste, but saves the industry millions of dollars annually.

 Maine’s clean water is not an accident, and should not be taken for granted.
 We benefit from this resource because of strong environmental protections and the conservation ethic of Maine people, lawmakers, and business owners.